 If you run a marketplace business (such as a Connect platform) where your users are responsible for providing service to your customers, this type of fraud occurs when a fraudulent merchant absconds with any payments before providing the services or goods to customers.

-Friendly fraud occurs when a legitimate cardholder makes a purchase, but then disputes it at a later date.
-This can either be accidental, because they didn’t recognize the transaction on their statement, or deliberate (e.g., due to buyer’s remorse or as an attempt to fraudulently obtain merchandise without paying).
+Friendly fraud—also known as “first-party misuse” or “first-party fraud”—occurs when a legitimate cardholder makes a purchase, but then disputes it at a later date.
+This can either be accidental, because they didn’t recognize the transaction on their statement, or deliberate (for example, due to buyer’s remorse or as an attempt to fraudulently obtain merchandise without paying).

 It can be difficult to know whether friendly fraud has occurred, especially in digital sales.
 For those selling physical goods, shipping to a verified billing address and requiring signature on delivery can help combat this.
 In addition, having clear return policies prominently displayed at checkout to which the customer must agree prior to making a purchase can also help.